Competition year :

 The FRQS encourages awardees to conduct and participate in knowledge mobilization activities (transfer, sharing, development, enhancement and dissemination) with practice settings and the general public, where such activities are relevant.
 Please read the document Knowledge Mobilization in the toolbox.

 The FRQS offers a number of awards in collaboration with partners.
-The financial contribution of FRQS and the partner as well as other funding conditions (i.e. funding period and renewal option) may vary according to the agreements in effect.
+The share of funding from the FRQS and the partner may vary according to the agreements in effect.

 Eligible applicants are selected through a three-step process:

-Like all other FRQS awards, the awards in partnership are granted based on merit following a scientific evaluation by a committee of experts or peers.
+As with all the awards offered by FRQS, the awards granted in partnership are based on merit following a scientific evaluation by a committee of experts or peers.

 Candidates must also submit an application to the Alzheimer Society of Canada.
 Amount of the award: $22,000 per year.